JamesDConley/GLaDOS_Server/README.md

 ![brainstorming example](images/mystery.png)

 ## Resource Requirements
-The current version of GLaDOS uses an FP16 model with ~20B parameters.
-This is runnable in just under 48GB of VRAM by modifying the generation options in run_server to use a beam width of 1.
-I am running this with two A6000's nvlinked together and so the default settings run on multiGPU.
+The default model is based on RedPajama 7b, and can run on 24GB Nvidia graphics Cards.
+Short sequences may also be possible on 16GB graphics cards, but this is untested/I wouldn't recommend it.

+Other models currently require more video memory- with testing/my hosting being done on 48GB A6000 GPUs.

-It should be possible to use GPTQ to reduce the memory requirements to ~16GB so that the model can be run on consumer grade graphics cards.
+It is possible to use GPTQ to reduce the memory about 4x, but there is no timeline for completion of this.

 ## Misc QnA